polymonster/pmbuild/readme.md

 A build pipeline for game development, it can be used to orchestrate complex multi platform build piplines to transform data into game ready formats, build code and run tests.

+It is designed to be used locally as well druven from CI services to transfer data from network locations, transform into game ready formats deploy to devkits or package products for submission.

+### supported platforms
+- macOS
+- Windows
+- Linux

+### supported build toolchains
+- gmake
+- xcodebuild
+- msbuild
+- emmake

 # usage

 There must be a file called config.jsn in the current working directory.